A quick rundown of the basics behind a 30-60-90 day plan.

 As a general principle, considering that 67% of employees are more likely to work harder once they get positive feedback, it’s a good idea to schedule 1-1s with all of your team regularly.
 This will allow you to give feedback and ensure that everyone is on the right path.

-If you want a template for your next 1-1, take a look at this selection by Hugo.
+If you want a template for your next 1-1, take a look at our meeting template library.

 Once your new hire has moved through the first 30 days in the new workplace, they should already be fairly familiar with the general processes that they’ll be conducting on a day-to-day basis.
 These next 30 days should all be about improving their productivity and efficiency.